philrz/super/docs/integrations/zeek/_index.md

+---
+title: Zeek
-# Zed Interoperability with Zeek Logs
+heading: Zed Interoperability with Zeek Logs
+---

 Zed includes functionality and reference configurations specific to working with logs from the [Zeek](https://zeek.org/) open source network security